 The Cheshire Archives and Local Studies Service gives no warranty as to the accuracy, completeness or fitness for the purpose of the information provided.

 Images may be used only for purposes of research, private study or education.
-Applications for any other use should be made to Cheshire Archives and Local Studies Service, Cheshire Record Office, Duke Street, Chester CH1 1RL.
+Applications for any other use of images which are copyright of the Cheshire Archives should be made to Cheshire Archives and Local Studies Service, Cheshire Record Office, Duke Street, Chester CH1 1RL.
 Infringement of the above condition may result in legal action.